flutter/website/src/_includes/docs/install/reqs/linux/unset-path.md

 {:.no_toc}

-To remove Flutter commands from {{terminal}}, remove Flutter to the `PATH` environment variable.
+To remove Flutter commands from {{terminal}}, remove Flutter from the `PATH` environment variable.

 {% include docs/install/reqs/windows/open-envvars.md %}